 Use room temperature ingredients only

-I’ve only specified the temperature of the wet ingredients like butter, eggs, and buttermilk since those are the ingredients that are stored in the refrigerator to prevent spoiling.
+Iโve only specified the temperature of the wet ingredients like butter, eggs, and buttermilk since those are the ingredients that are stored in the refrigerator to prevent spoiling.
 The butter in this recipe is melted and then cooled to prevent its cooking the eggs.

-To refresh a muffin that has started to dry out a bit, you can run it under cold water and then place in the toaster oven.
-Put the temperature to 300°F or lower, and let the muffin warm up.
+You can store leftover banana muffins at room temperature in a sealed container for 3 to 5 days.
+To refresh a muffin that has started to dry out a bit, run it under cold water and then place in the toaster oven.
+Put the temperature to 300ยฐF or lower, and let the muffin warm up.
 It will be close to good as new!

 Here are my notes and best guesses to help you bake along if you have these other dietary restrictions.